 - Almond milk: Almond milk also helps to smooth out the batter and prevent it from being too thick.
 Any milk will do.
 Cow’s milk and soy milk are both great ways to add a little extra protein!

-- Chocolate: I chopped baking chocolate to use in this recipe.
+- Chocolate: I chopped a chocolate bar to use in this recipe.
 You can also use chocolate chips.

 Edible Brownie Batter Tips